Saturday, May 6, 2023

 Director: Magdalena Osinska

 As a huge Wallace and Grommit fan I was ecstatic to learn that Aardman would be participating in this new season of VISIONS.
 The episode itself was charming, humorous, and even a bit irreverent.
 I liked it very much.
 At the same time, I can't help but feel it wasn't as great as it could have been.
 I hate to feel this way but there is just something missing from the episode that could have put it over the top.
 I can't put my finger on what.
-I almost feel like they should have leaned even harder to everything that did but shortened each sequence making it all funnier and punchier.
+I almost feel like they should have leaned even harder into everything they did but shortened each sequence making each one punchier (and therefore funnier).

 Some of the background alien and droid designs are really cool and I wish we'd gotten to see more of them up close.
 Overall a positive and hard-warming short worthy of a few chuckles.